kosbr/kosbr.github.io/_posts/2015-08-18-find-fragment.markdown

 tags: OpenCV JavaCV Computer-vision
 ---

-Month ago I faced with problem of detection some object at image.
+Month ago I faced with problem of detection some object in an image.
 After long internet surfing about it, I've found out that the best approach to this problem is [OpenCV library][opencv]{:target="_blank"}

-OpenCV is a super library for working with images.
+OpenCV is a cool library for working with images.
 It is written for all operation systems, it has rich possibilities, it has good documentation.
-I used to work with Java, so I've found java wrapper for it - [JavaCV][javacv]{:target="_blank"}
+However, I used to work with Java, so I've found java wrapper for it - [JavaCV][javacv]{:target="_blank"}

 Unfortunately, when I was writing this article the documentation of JavaCv was not ideal.
 First time I even started to